Is a Crystal a Rock?

 In recent years, the use of the word 'crystals' by those who use rocks and minerals for their healing properties has added to the confusion, which I'll discuss later in this article.

-A crystal is a highly ordered repeating arrangement of atoms within a mineral.
+A crystal is a highly ordered, repeating arrangement of atoms.
 The crystal is the external shape of the internal arrangement of atoms.

 Crystals Made Up of Atoms

-For a naturally occurring solid to be crystalline (made up of crystals), it must have a highly ordered arrangement of atoms that repeat in a three-dimensional pattern.
+Minerals are crystalline because their internal structure is made up of a highly ordered arrangement of atoms that repeat in a three-dimensional pattern.

-It takes billions of atoms to form one single crystal.
+It takes billions, trillions, and even quadrillions of atoms to form one single crystal.
 The way atoms come together is known as the crystal structure.

 All crystals exhibit symmetry because they're made up of repeating geometric (regular lines and shapes) patterns.